azvaliev/nvim-config/README.md

 Mason should auto install them, but to install the various LSP you'll probably need
 - Node >= 18
 - Rust (stable)

+### Test Running

+- Rust-Analyzer (in line with the Rust version)
+  Needed to run Rust tests